 During the second phase of the review process, a reviewer may be assigned to review a resubmitted paper.
 If he/she reviewed the paper during the first phase, the reviewer will check whether the improvement brought to the paper addresses the concerns that were raised during the first phase.
 If he/she did not review the paper during the first phase, the paper will be reviewed as if it was a regular submission.

-NOSSDAV'21 will be co-located with MMSys'21, which will be held in the Maslak campus of Istanbul Technical University.
+NOSSDAV'21 will be co-located with MMSys'21.
+Venue information will be posted later in the year.

 Registration is to be completed on MMSys'21 Web site for both the authors and attendees.
 For the workshop program, check the MMSys'21 Web site.